thunder/testsite_builder/README.md

 Your project should be set up to use composer for installing the required modules.
 Projects that have a different setup are not supported.

 This module provides Drush commands only.
-If you do not already use Srush, install it before continuing.
+If you do not already use Drush, install it before continuing.

 ## Installation